TheJelmega/prog-lang/design/README.md

 `A:`     | `A`     | `A`
 `B:`     | `B`     | `B`
 `B:D`    | `B`     | `D`

+The package name may contain 2 parts: an optional group name, and the actual name of the package.
+The group name can be used to put a set of packages under a single organization or developer.

+For example, the Xenon std library may be an `std` package within a `xenon` package group, meaning it can be used as `xenon.std` when a shorthand is not defined within the project's settings.

 The `use` root can be omitted for any value relative to the current module, including at most 1 level up using the `super` keyword.